VincyZed/SideQick/README.md

 Upon sending programs to the synth or recalling them, the bounds for some parameter values are not enforced by its operating system.
 Even though parameter values are contained within a certain range when programming a sound on the unit itself, nothing prevents us from modifying the raw SysEx data of a program to input any value for such parameters, as long as they are within the [internal width allocated to that parameter](http://www.buchty.net/ensoniq/files/manuals/SQ80.pdf#page=214).

 While some features are hardware-limited or are linked to deeper restrictions baked in the operating system (such as OSC Sync and AM not being able to be enabled at the same time, a real shame), others are not and are supported by the hardware, such as allowing higher filter resonance values for example.
-Although this is a relatively unknown trick, there are a few demonstrations out there such as [this one](https://www.youtube.com/watch?v=Usa-v3nnpAU) that showcase the result of manually editing illegal parameter values.
+Although this is a relatively unknown trick, there are a few demonstrations out there such as [this one](https://www.youtube.com/watch?v=Usa-v3nnpAU) that showcase the result of manually editing hexadecimal values of a SysEx file to achieve filter self-oscillation.

 As a reminder, from a perspective of loading and saving programs into internal memory, on a cartridge or on disk, the operating system will treat parameters with illegal values just like the others.
 Therefore those illegal values can be included into saved programs and **should be compatible with any SQ-80 or ESQ-1**.